panel-attack/panel-attack/readme_stages.md

 The unique identifier of the stage.
 IF MISSING THE STAGE MAY BE IGNORED!
 The id should be long and unique so that the game can properly distinguish between different stage mods of potentially the same music/background.
-It is generally recommended to add your username to the id to ensure its uniqueness, e.g. "endaris_umineko_dir" for a stage mod of the song "dir" by user Endaris based on the Umineko no Naku Koro Ni games.
+It is generally recommended to add your username to the id to ensure its uniqueness.
+For example "endaris_umineko_dir" for a stage mod of the song "dir" by user Endaris based on the Umineko no Naku Koro Ni games.

 #### name